kevinlopezs/exchangeMoneyJava/README.md

 Consider to add more exchanges currencies.
 # Clean architecture
 - A class called ApiResponseModel is the model to parse Json data.
-- The class ExchangeRateApiService has to functions: getJsonResponse(String baseCurrency) to get the currencies data and getConversionRate(String baseCurrency, String targetCurrency) to filter the values by a selected base currency.
+- The class ExchangeRateApiService has two functions: getJsonResponse(String baseCurrency) to get the currencies data and getConversionRate(String baseCurrency, String targetCurrency) to filter the values by a selected base currency.
 - Finally, we have a main class located on ui package to run the software and create a user experience workflow.

 # Last notes
-This project was the first challenge for the program ONE - Oracle Next Education.
+This project was the first challenge for the program ONE - Oracle Next Education -  Focus JAVA Backend.
 See more on https://www.oracle.com/co/education/oracle-next-education/